 Two of those four people, managing directory David Johnson-Davies and chief editor Chris Jordan, would become the unsung heroes of Elite.
 Both got the game immediately, grasping not just its technical wizardry but also Bell and Braben’s larger vision for the whole experience.
 They both realized that this thing had the potential to be huge, bigger by an order of magnitude than anything Acornsoft had done before.
 Of course, it also represented a risk.
 Bell and Braben looked and acted like the couple of headstrong kids they still were.
 What if they flaked out?
 Nor was Acornsoft accustomed to issuing contracts and advances on unfinished software.
 Acornsoft had been conceived as an outlet for moonlighters and hobbyists, who sold them their homegrown software only once it was finished.
 Their normal policy was to not even look at programs that weren’t done; Bell and Braben were there at all only as a favor to Bell, a fellow with whom Acornsoft had a history and whom they liked personally.
 Still, Acorn as a whole was doing well; there was enough money to try something new, and this was too big a chance to pass up.
 They offered Bell and Braben a contract and an advance.

 Now Braben made a move that would be as critical to Elite‘s success as anything in the game itself.
-Still concerned about Acornsoft’s provinciality, he negotiated a slightly lower royalty rate in exchange for he and Bell retaining all rights to their game beyond its implementation on Acorn computers.
+Still concerned about Acornsoft’s provinciality, he negotiated a non-exclusive license which would allow them to develop and market versions for other machines after the versions for the Acorn machines were finished.
 Not quite sure what he was on about, Johnson-Davies agreed.
 With his share of the advance, Braben bought his own BBC Micro, retiring his hacked and abused old Atom at last.